SEAL-IIT-KGP/TWINSSE/disjunctive/README.md

 # Disjunctive Search
 ## Overview

-This subdirectory contains the codes to search disjunctive queries of the form
+This subdirectory contains the codes for processing plain disjunctive queries of the form

-$q = w_1\lor w_2$
+$q = w_1\lor w_2$.

-The main code basically has two top-level files - `sse_setup.cpp` and `sse_search.cpp` responsible for exectuing the setup and search routines respectively.
-The `Makefile` for this codebase has the following main routines `sse_setup` and `sse_search` that generates two executables `sse_setup` and `sse_search` that exectues the setup and search routine.
-Additionally, there is a `db_util.py` utility script that displays necessary database information.
+The main code essentially has two top-level files - `sse_setup.cpp` and `sse_search.cpp` responsible for exectuing the setup and search routines respectively.
+The `Makefile` for this codebase has the following main routines - `sse_setup` and `sse_search` that generate two executables `sse_setup` and `sse_search`, which exectue the SSE setup and search routines, respectively.
+Additionally, there is a `db_util.py` utility script that displays necessary database information (useful for setting/checking parameters).

-Please esure that the following paratemeters are set properly before building `sse_setup` and `sse_search`.

 ---

 ## Parameter Setting in Configuration and Source Files

+Please esure that the following paratemeters are set properly before building `sse_setup` and `sse_search`.

-Set the following parameters are set in the configuration file [here](../configuration/).
+Set the following parameters in the configuration file [here](../configuration/).
+One confiuration file is already present for the supplied database.

 ```conf
 .